-The procedure to seek asylum is completely confidential, which means that the information you share either with UNHCR, LWC, or immigration authorities will not be shared with external persons or with authorities of your country of origin.
+The procedure to seek asylum is completely confidential, which means that the information you share either with UNHCR or LWC, will not be shared with external persons or with authorities of your country of origin without your consent.

-To pre-register as an asylum-seeker and a person of concern to UNHCR you must contact LWC.
-During your pre-registration interview by LWC you , will be counselled on rights and obligations of asylum-seekers in Trinidad and Tobago and on registration procedures, and your eligibility for registration with UNHCR will be assessed.
+To apply for asylum, you must contact Living Water Community as soon as possible and express your desire to seek asulym.
+During your pre-registration interview with Living Water Community, you will be counselled on rights and obligations of asylum-seekers in Trinidad and Tobago and on registration procedures, and your eligibility for registration with UNHCR will be assessed.

-While the examination of your application is pending you have the right to withdraw the application.
-You must submit your decision to withdraw your claim in writing.
+You have the right to withdraw your asylum claim at any point while your application is pending.
+You must submit your decision to withdraw your claim in writing to [email protected] and you will be scheduled for an appointment to close your case; walk-in appointments are also accepted at UNHCR on Thursdays from 1:00 pm to 4:00 pm.
 Following the withdrawal of your application, you will cease to be considered an asylum-seeker and your asylum case will be closed.
-UNHCR will inform the Refugee Unit and you will be subject to national Immigration laws.
+UNHCR will inform the Immigration Division and you will be subject to national Immigration laws.

-While awaiting the determination of your claim, you must stay in Trinidad and Tobago or inform the Refugee Unit and UNHCR of your intent to leave the country.
-If you leave at any time without prior communication to the Refugee Unit and UNHCR, your departure may be considered as an abandonment of your asylum claim and your asylum case may be closed.
+While awaiting the determination of your claim, you must stay in Trinidad and Tobago or inform UNHCR of your intent to leave the country.
+If you leave at any time without prior communication to UNHCR, your departure may be considered as an abandonment of your asylum claim and your asylum case may be closed.